LendBook/lendbook-docs/docs/how-it-works/market-participants.md

 * **Borrowers :**

-    They deposit collateral as limit orders on the other side of the order book in order to borrow assets posted by lenders.
+    They deposit collateral in an account (in the smart contract) in order to borrow assets posted by lenders.

     They pay interest rates on their borrowing positions.